-2.2.16 Conduct Wrap-Up (CW)

-The purposes of Conduct Wrap-Up are to obtain feedback from the appraisal team on the appraisal process itself, provide an opportunity for consulting with the facilitator on moving forward with the results, and ensure that appraisal materials are properly accounted for.

-Conduct Wrap-Up involves obtaining information about what worked and what did not work from the appraisal team members for feeding back to the SAM maintainers.
+Element title/tag 2.2.16 Conduct Wrap-Up (CW) Purpose The purposes of Conduct Wrap-Up are to obtain feedback from the appraisal team on the appraisal process itself, provide an opportunity for consulting with the facilitator on moving forward with the results, and ensure that appraisal materials are properly accounted for.
+Summary description Major Conduct Wrap-Up involves obtaining information about what worked and what did not work from the appraisal team members for feeding back to the SAM maintainers.
 It also involves discussing and resolving findings and assignments from the recommendation report.

-Table 2-39 lists the primary roles involved in this process element and a summary of their activity during this process.

-Role Summary Facilitator Facilitates gathering data on what worked and did not work during the appraisal.
-Appraisal team members Provide input into what worked and what didn't work.
+Table 2-39 lists the primary roles involved in this process element and a participants summary of their activity during this process.
+Role Summary FacilitatorFacilitates gathering data on what worked and did not work during the appraisal.
+Appraisal team membersProvide input into what worked and what didn't work.
 Table 2-39.
 Participants for Conduct Wrap-Up.

-One hour
+Typical duration One hour